Skip to content

 When the girls were little, they would go outside and play for hours, climbing trees and finding frogs and lizards and butterflies.
 They would bring them inside for the night or find them a temporary home outside.
 Once a huge luna moth spent the evening inside.
 It was terrifying because she was carrying an egg sack and I was deathly afraid of caterpillars…

 When the girls were little, our home was full of laughter and singing.
-Oh, it still is to a degree.
-An older kind of laughter – not the completely free, child-like kind.
-The kind that knows life isn’t picture perfect but it’s still good.
+Oh, it still is when the girls are home!
+But it’s an older, grown-up kind of laughter – the kind that knows life isn’t picture perfect but it’s still good.
 The kind that knows that God is still good even in the hardship.
-Oh, we went through hard things back then.
-But giggly girls made everything easier.
+Yes, we went through hard things back then.
+But giggly girls made everything sweeter.

 When the girls were little, my husband and I would play music together.
 They told us later how they would sit there outside the door to the music room and just listen.
 “One day, I want to be like my mom and dad.”
 Our middle daughter picked up guitar because she wanted to play with us.
-But then in a moment of pay bills or else, their dad sold his drumset, and we all cried.
-He bought another set last year, but we haven’t played together yet.
+But then in a moment of pay bills or else, their dad sold his drum set that had been in boxes for years.
+We all cried.
+He bought another set last year though – a testament to the gifts and desires from God that never leave.

 When the girls were little, we had friends who loved us.
 We had family close.
 Then we moved away and my girls made new friends.
-My husband was back to the place he loved, and I was happy to get him back to himself.
+My husband was back to the place he called “Home”, and I was happy to get him back to the things he enjoyed.
 But it took me years to be okay with where I am now.
 I lived so much in the past and even as I remember all these things, the tears flow down.

 Life changes.
 Relationships change.
 But those days…those were the days I will cherish for all time as I do with my son now.
-He is eight, while his big sisters are all graduated, one married with a new baby and the other two working full and part time toward lives of their own.
-He is the sweetest boy, yet lonely and shy and longing for a best friend to play with more than homeschool moms want to get together.
+He is eight, while his big sisters are all graduated, one married with a new baby and the other two working hard toward lives of their own.
+He is the sweetest boy, yet very shy and longing for a best friend to play with more than homeschool moms want to get together.
 I found a note he wrote to God not too long ago that read, “Dear God, I want a brother 9 or 10 years old.”
 I cried.

 I remember the good old days of raising our girls, and now I am seeing our little boy become lonely.
 What a difference!
 I used to hear the saying “It takes a village” and I hated it.
 But now, I wish I had a village.
 I wish my son had people who loved him like my daughters had growing up.
-I wish I had friends who loved me for me like I had when I didn’t fully realize what I had.
 I wish we weren’t estranged from family.
+I wish we had friends who valued and pursued us like we had when we didn’t fully realize what we had.
+Friends and family that would drop in unannounced and didn’t care how clean the house was.
+Hayrides and firepits, park days, birthday parties, and mom’s nights and riding with crazy friends to the zoo.
+I wish it didn’t feel so hard to connect with other homeschoolers here.

 When the girls were little, we were a happy little family surrounded by people who loved us.
 But you never truly know why you must move away until you find that not everything was as perfect as you thought.
 God in His sovereignty lifted us out of the place of comfort, and opened our eyes to things we didn’t know and to new experiences and lessons we needed to learn.